普通の外にいくつかの著名な品質を持っている、と畏敬の念を起こさせるあるいかなるビーイングは、カミと呼ばれています。

 Annual Festival: May 22

-treopen it in Asakusa.
+Yoshiwara was destroyed in the Great Meireki fire of 1657 and it was decided to to reopen it in Asakusa.
 This was called the New Yoshiwara, and the shrine is apparently still referred to as the tutelary jinja for the original Yoshiwara.
 In 1675, when the shrine was being rebuilt, a type of ceremonial folding fan known as a Suehiro was unearthed and this became the name of the shrine.
-It was once more destroyed by fire in the March 1945 firebombing.
-It is one of the Nihonbashi Shichi Fukujin (Nihonbashi Seven Lucky Gods), and houses Bishamonten.
+It was once more destroyed by fire, this time in the March 1945 firebombing.

 (Click on images to expand them)